bob-606/5.easa.fi/README.md

 ## 62. What has to be expected with ice accretion on wings?
-What has to be expected with ice accretion on wings?
 - Reduced friction drag
 - ***An increased stall speed***
 - Improved slow flight capabilities